bdwakefield/yeti/README.md

 - [ ] Redesign yetijs.com to include new UI and some more details

 #Mission Statement
-This started as a personal project purely for fun and quickly tuend into a viable product.
-I decided to open source it because I believe that community supported software is better software.
+This started as a personal project purely for fun and quickly turned into a viable product.
+I decided to open source it because I believe that community supported software produces a better product.
 Feel free to hack away on it and put up PRs.
 I am very busy professionally, but try to spend all of my free time on this project.
 I welcome any and all help available.
 Enjoy!